kubernetes-sigs/vsphere-csi-driver/docs/book/features/csi_driver_on_windows.md

 ## Introduction <a id="introduction"></a>

-Windows node support will be added in vSphere CSI driver 2.4 as an [Alpha feature](https://vsphere-csi-driver.sigs.k8s.io/supported_features_matrix.html#alpha).
+Windows node support is added in vSphere CSI driver v2.4.0 as an Alpha feature.

 Following features are not supported for Windows Node:

 1. ReadWriteMany volumes based on vSAN file service are not supported on Windows Node.
 2. [Raw Block Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#raw-block-volume-support) are not supported.
-3. Windows Nodes will be used as Worker nodes only. vSphere CSI will not support a `mixture of Linux worker nodes and Windows Worker Nodes`.
+3. Windows Nodes will be used as Worker nodes only. vSphere CSI will not support a mixture of Linux worker nodes and Windows Worker Nodes.

 ## Prerequisite <a id="prereq"></a>

-In addition to prerequisites mentioned [here](https://vsphere-csi-driver.sigs.k8s.io/driver-deployment/prerequisites.html), following needs to be fullfilled to support windows in vSphere CSI:
+In addition to prerequisites mentioned [here](https://docs.vmware.com/en/VMware-vSphere-Container-Storage-Plug-in/2.0/vmware-vsphere-csp-getting-started/GUID-0AB6E692-AA47-4B6A-8CEA-38B754E16567.html), following needs to be fullfilled to support windows in vSphere CSI:

 1. Minimum kubernetes version required is 1.20.
 2. Minimum vSphere CSI driver version required is 2.4.